Skip to content

 Administrative method:CASI self-completion (Where the cohort member was unable or reluctant to use the laptop, the interviewer assisted, and if necessary administered the self-completion as an interview).

 Procedure:The assessment consisted of 20 questions assessing literacy skills and 17 questions assessing numeracy skills.
 Each question consisted of a visual image and some text.
 The question always appeared at the top of the screen, the image at the centre, and the four (in most cases) possible answers appeared at the bottom of the screen.
-The cohort member read the question on the screen and entered his / her answer, and then the next item appeared automatically.
-For most interviews, the multiple-choice was completed as a CASI, but there was an option for the interviewer to enter the cohort member's responses if he / she was asked to do so.
+The cohort member read the question on the screen and entered their answer, and then the next item appeared automatically.
+For most interviews, the multiple-choice was completed as a CASI, but there was an option for the interviewer to enter the cohort member's responses if they were asked to do so.

 Literacy: The literacy assessment consisted of 'two tiers' (upper and lower tier).
 A total of 20 multiple-choice literacy questions were asked, the first 10 were screening questions (Entry Level 3) covering Reading Comprehension x 7, Spelling and Handwriting (SH) x 2 and Writing Composition (WC) x 1.
 Respondents failing to answer at least six of these questions correctly went on to answer ten Entry Level 2 questions on the lower tier (RC x 4; WC x 2; GP x 2; SH x 1; VWRP x 1).
 Respondents who answered between six and ten screening questions correctly proceeded to the upper tier and answered five Level 1 (RC x 3; GP x 1; SH x 1) and five Level 2 (RC x 2; GP x 2; WC x1) questions.